wso2/docs-is/en/docs/references/concepts/integrated-windows-authentication-overview.md

 2. The server rejects the request and sends a response saying the user needs to be authenticated using NTLM (NT (New Technology) LAN Manager).
-3. The client browser gets the user's credentials which were used to log into Windows, takes the hash of it, and sends it to the server.
+3. The client browser gets the user's credentials which were used to log in to Windows, takes the hash of it, and sends it to the server.
 4. With the hash received, the server looks up the userstore and identifies the user, and creates a unique and encrypted challenge to send back to the client browser.
 That challenge can be only